mchowning/WeatherApiKata/README.md

 ## WAKWeatherService

 We're working on test-driven development (TDD) so we we start with a test class (aka, a "spec").
 This class should go in the "api-kataTests" folder and only have the api-kataTests target selected.

+>_Important note: some people have reported Xcode showing "unknown" build errors that could be fixed by giving their classes __both__ the WeatherApiKata and WeatherApiKataTests targets.
+I have never experienced this problem myself, but if you experience an unknown error, it is worth seeing if adding your classes under test (i.e., WAKViewController, WAKWeatherService) to also have the WeatherApiKataTest target might fix the problem.
+You can do this by selecting the .m file and adjusting the class's "Target Membership" in the Xcode panel to the right._

 ### Setup an empty Kiwi spec for testing WAKWeatherService